Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 ##### Departments

 A department is managed by one employee (Head of a department) at a time.
-This is also called a `one to one relationship`.
+The connection is also called a `one to one relationship`.

 ##### Example